SERVICES AND RELATIONSHIP MARKETING - 2022/3

 |Oral exam or presentation||INDIVIDUAL PRESENTATION (5 SLIDES + 5 MINUTES)||50|

-- Develop knowledge of fundamental concepts and frameworks widely used in services and relationship marketing.
+- Provide students with knowledge of fundamental concepts and frameworks widely used in services and relationship marketing.

-- Synthesis and apply key elements of both services and relationship marketing strategies that help businesses across different contexts gain competitive advantage.
+- Enable students (as future managers) to synthesis and apply key elements of both services and relationship marketing strategies that help businesses across different contexts gain competitive advantage.